 My research bridges clinical genetics and basic science.
-Our lab's work is focussed in three major areas: (1) application of advanced genomic technology to identifying the causes of intellectual disability; (2) using genetic epidemiology to elucidate the pathogenesis of neurofibromatosis 1 and 2; and (3) development of a knowledge base on human teratogenic risks resulting from maternal treatment with various medications during pregnancy.
+Our lab's work is focused in three major areas: (1) application of advanced genomic technology to identifying the causes of intellectual disability; (2) using genetic epidemiology to elucidate the pathogenesis of neurofibromatosis 1 and 2; and (3) development of a knowledge base on human teratogenic risks resulting from maternal treatment with various medications during pregnancy.
 I am also interested in the societal implications of genetics and am collaborating in several projects studying various social, economic, and ethical aspects of clinical application of new genomic technology.

 Dr. J.M.
 Friedman's full CV (pdf)